shotofcovfefe/questionable-beta/content/posts/004-hard-pill-to-swallow.md

 +++
 title = "#4.
-When life gives you lemons, make Limoncello" description = "Day 11,220 of existing on this football we call Planet Earth, and London is as grey as ever" type = ["posts","post"] tags = [
+When life gives you lemons, etc." description = "Day 11,221 of being // Day -1 to the Euros // Day 0 of taking a rest day from sport." type = ["posts","post"] tags = [
     "climbing",
     "diary",
     "motivation"
 ]
-date = "2024-06-13"
+date = "2024-06-16"
 categories = []
 series = ["Questionable Beta"]
 [ author ]
   name = "Andy"
 +++

-### 🛌 Visions of Johanna

 Are the dog days of summer over already?
 We're fast approaching summer solstice but here in London every day is overcast.
-Sunnier days have been and gone, and I'm noticing my internal monologue growing slightly gloomier by the week.
+Sunnier days have been and gone, and my internal monologue is slightly more pessimistic than usual.

-I know what you're thinking: if mood is causally related to the weather, why don't I just pack up shop and hitch a ride down to the Amalfi Coast, buy a plot of arable farmland, and cultivate lemons and olives?
-Well, duh.
-Because...
-Wait, that's honestly not a terrible idea.
+I know what you're thinking: if my mood is causally related to the weather, why don't I just pack up shop and hitch a ride down to the Amalfi Coast, buy a plot of arable farmland, and cultivate lemons and olive groves?
+Well, duh, because...
+Wait.
+Honestly not a terrible idea.

 \*sips imaginary Limoncello\*

-Focus!
-This is meant to be a blog about bouldering.
+Focus! 👉 This is meant to be a blog about *bouldering*. 👈

----

-### ☕️ How to look good naked

 \*sips actual coffee\*

-I think I've hit capacity when it comes to climbing.
-From once a week for the past year -- broken finger and other injuries notwithstanding -- to 4 times in the past 6 days.
-I woke up during the night with my left arm painfully pulsing.
+&nbsp;

+Today marks the day that I found my body's climbing capacity; this old dyno bro has sprayed his last beta (well, until Sunday).

+I've climbed on and off for about five years now.
+But injuries, that whole covid thingy, and waves of apathy contibuted to stagnation.
+During periods of consistency I'd say I only really climbed once or twice a week.
+By yesterday, I was up to 5 gym sessions in the 6 days.

+That this was my limit was obvious as of around 5am this morning, when I woke in the night to my left arm painfully pulsing.
 No, not a heart attack.
-Just one too many mornings spent shamelessly abusing my body on the climbing wall so that one day I can retreat into the jungle to live with lemurs.
+Just one too many mornings spent shamelessly and physcially abusing my body -- see: [Masochist]({{< ref "/posts/002-favourite-things" >}} "Masochists") -- , so that one day I can retreat into the jungle to live with the lemurs.

-Sometimes I have to remind myself that I'm little more than a fragile bag of meat and bone, and that meat bags like me have their limits [...] which is precisely why, instead of climbing, I should cross-train by 1/ competing in 5-aside football tournements, 2/ abiding to a strict training plan to break a sub-19 5km, and 3/ slowly lean more into calisthenics and plyometrics.
+Sometimes I have to remind myself that I'm little more than a fragile bag of meat and bone, and that meat bags like me have their limits.

-The sun coming back at least once this summer is inevitable (touch all the wood a thousand times over), so it logically follows that I'm a failure if I'm not `bEaCH b0dY rEAdÝ` before then.
-Half joking.
-Looking better naked is a noble aspiration, but it's definitely overrated.
-I'd rather be chonky and happy than ripped and miserable.
-Of course, I'd rather be ripped and happy, but my slim physique and the overcloud sky seem to suggest that's a ways away.

-At least the murky clouds are only temporary. 🪵
+> *Irrational mind*: Which is precisely why, instead of climbing today, let's cross-train.
+Football, running, or that whole calisthenics/plyometrics jazz you fantasize about being good at, take your pick.
+>
+> *Rational mind*: That's dumb.
+You'll just end up injured if you don't let your body recuperate.
+>
+> *Irrational mind*: Yeah but best to get `bEaCH b0dY rEAdÝ` for when the sun comes out again.
+>
+> *Rational mind*: Oh, shut it. 🙄

 ---

-### 🍋 Rumination on motivation

 Hot take.
 It's a net bad thing to be overly motivated.

-Motivation, amongst other things, comes in waves and will fade away relatively quickly.
-The trick is to habitualise good habits to the point that they're second nature, otherwise what could've been part of your lifestyle will just become a flash in the pan period of your life that you'll be regretful for not keeping up.
+Motivation, much like a cookie in my line of sight, is fleeting.
+The trick is to recast those healthy behaviours as habits to where they're second nature, otherwise what could've been part of your lifestyle will just become a flash-in-the-pan period of your life that you'll have regrets over for not keeping up.

-It's certainy in the back of my head, that my current motivation spike towards climbing and "healthy living" generally won't transition into a routine part of long term existence.
-Time will tell.
+It's honestly in the back of my head.
+That my current motivation spike towards climbing and "healthy living" generally won't transition into a routine part of long term existence.

-In the end, worrying about it is fruitless, over-optimising for it is pointless.
+Time will tell, but in the end: worrying about it is fruitless, over-optimising for it is pointless.
 What counts is squeezing the most out of the lemons that life throws at you.

 ... and turning them into Limoncello.